-But other than a great chance to escape the office, what is Golden Week all about?
-Well it is, in actuality, much more than an excuse to go on a trip or visit the movies.
+Other than a great chance to escape the office, what is Golden Week all about?
+Well, it is, in actuality, much more than an excuse to go on a trip or visit the movies.

 Showa Day on April 29 had originally been called Emperor’s day as it falls on the birthday of Hirohito, the Showa Emperor.
 Hirohito is something of a controversial figure in Japan as his reign – from 1926 to 1989 –spanned a particularly turbulent time in Japan’s modern history, and rather than being seen as a celebration of Hirohito’s life, it is meant as a day of reflection on those difficult times.

-The 3rd of May is Constitutional Memorial Day, a day which is set aside to recognise the coming into effect of the current Japanese constitution on this day in 1947.
-However, many people, journalists and newscasters in particular, see it as a time to reflect on the nature of democracy and the current state of Japanese politics as a whole.
+The 3rd of May is Constitutional Memorial Day, a day which is set aside to recognize the coming into effect of the current Japanese constitution on this day in 1947.
+However, many people, journalists, and newscasters, in particular, see it as a time to reflect on the nature of democracy and the current state of Japanese politics as a whole.

 May 4 is perhaps the most complicated of the Golden week holidays.
 In 1989, with the passing of Hirohito, the Emperor’s birthday holiday switched to December 23 to celebrate the new Reigning Emperor Akihito.
 Loth to relinquish the precious opening day of Golden Week, April 29 was renamed Greenery Day, acknowledging Hirohito’s love for flora, whilst avoiding accrediting him directly.
 Then, in 2005, following the revision of Japanese holiday law, Showa day was instated and Greenery day moved to May 4* to become a time, as the name references, for Japanese to ponder upon and commune with nature.